Fec16/tutorial-1/README.md

 2. - My current CI/CD workflow implementation seems to have met the basic definition of Continuous Integration and Continuous Deployment.
 The CI workflows focus on testing code changes to ensure they check for code quality issues, vulnerabilities, and don't break existing features. <br/>
    - By using GitHub workflows, the project automates CI processes such as running tests and CD processes like deployment whenever code changes are pushed to the repository.
 Each push triggers tests defined in the ci.yml file and code scans using SonarCloud.
 Once the code is deemed satisfactory, it's merged into the main branch, triggering deployment to the Koyeb platform and security checks using the scorecard.yml action.
 These actions collectively form an automated workflow within the Software Development Lifecycle.

+## Modul 3
+1. These are the SOLID Principles I applied to the project:

+- Single Responsibility Principle: Each class is responsible for one thing.
+Previously, the CarController class was nested within the ProductController class, so they needed to be separated.
+Additionally, the Product constructor used to assign UUIDs to Product objects, but this functionality has been moved to the 'create' method in the ProductRepository.
+- Open Closed Principle: The CarController class uses the CarService interface instead of CarServiceImpl, allowing for extension without modifying existing code.
+- Liskov Substitution Principle: The CarController class does not need to extend ProductController, and the CarService attribute uses the CarService interface.
+- Interface Segregation Principle: By changing the CarService attribute, ProductServiceImpl and CarServiceImpl are not required to implement methods from the interface they implement.
+- Dependency Inversion Principle: Removed redundant 'public' modifier for interface members.
+Previously, CarController used CarServiceImpl but was changed to use the CarService interface implemented by CarServiceImpl.

+2. **Advantages**: Generally, adhering to SOLID principles enhances the maintainability of a program.
+- **Single Responsibility Principle** ensures that each class has its own function, making it easy to create test cases and debugging.
+- **Open/Closed Principle** makes the program more scalable because we can add features without modifying existing code (which could potentially introduce new errors).
+- **Liskov Substitution Principle** ensures that existing subclasses have the same characteristics as their parent, minimizing errors.
+- **Interface Segregation Principle** ensures that a class doesn't have to implement unused methods from its interface, improving readability.
+- **Dependency Inversion Principle** ensures that high-level modules don't depend on low-level modules, but both depend on abstractions like interfaces, so changes to low-level modules won't potentially disrupt high-level modules.
+Example: If there's an error in CarController, I'll know where to debug because its features are in its own class, namely CarController itself (SRP).

+3. **Disadvantages**: Meanwhile, not following SOLID principles reduces the maintainability and readability of a codebase.
+- For example, if there's an interface named Service containing all methods that should be in CarService and ProductService, the implementation in CarServiceImpl must implement methods like public Product create(Product product); that aren't used.